 Each weekend in December, local artisans set up shop at the Convention Center as a winter extension of the Chattanooga Market.
 With crafts, food, jewelry, and more, you’ll easily find the perfect handmade gift for every person on your list.

-11. Winter Events at the Creative Discovery Museum
+11. Gingerbread Workshop at the Creative Discovery Museum

 12. Holiday Windows at EPB